 - If one of you has to win an argument let it be your mate.- Master the art of swallowing your pride.
 This is a bit of a challenge as I can relate to it.
 But then again, if you want to make your marriage last, you have to exert an effort in letting your pride down.

 - If you have to criticize, do it lovingly.-I have mentioned from my previous post (When I Crushed His Soul) about the difference between Constructive Criticism and Destructive Criticism.
-Words are powerful motivators and can also be as sharp as sword, so be mindful with your choice of words and the tone of delivering the message.
+Words are powerful motivators and can also be as sharp as sword, so let’s be mindful with our choice of words and the tone of delivering the message.

 - Never bring up mistakes from the past.- Focus on to what the current issue is.
-If your partner have made a mistake in the past, that doesn’t mean that you need to use it as a weapon for every argument to make your partner feel guilty about it.
+If your partner have made a mistake in the past, that doesn’t mean you need to use it as a weapon for every argument to make your partner feel guilty about it.
 That’s an act of letting your partner suffer the guilt forever.
 That’s cruel, isn’t it?

 - Neglect the whole world rather than each other.-Continue to express your care to your spouse in your own little way making them feel valued.
 Remembering anniversaries, birthdays and special occasions should still be practiced in the context of marriage.
 It’s not a crime if couples will still have their own intimate time without their kids once in while.
 So, go ahead and splurge yourself and your spouse on a date.